 SUNDANCE BOOKS NEWS RELEASE

-This program is made possible through a partnership with Nevada Humanities and with the support of the Nightingale Family Foundation.
+This event is made possible through a partnership with Nevada Humanities and with support from the Nightingale Family Foundation.

 This Is Reno is your source for award-winning independent, online Reno news and events since 2009.
 We are locally owned and operated.